 If you LOVE this recipe please consider giving it a five-star rating in the review area below!

 Happy Valentine’s Day, Merry Christmas and happy cookie baking!

-- 1 cup powdered sweetener of your choice, I use Swerve
+- 1 cup powdered sweetener of your choice (such as Swerve Confectioner's)

 - 3 1/2 cups finely ground almond flour